yegortokmakov/TwiWordsCloud-Yii/README.md

 ======================

 This small project builds words cloud based on user provided keyword.
-Twitter API client consumes 300 recent twits and shows only the most popular words from them.
-The more times it appears in twits the bigger font size it has.
-As Twitter API has some limit for developers, you can find how much queries left in the page footer.
+Twitter API client consumes 300 recent tweets and shows only the most popular words from them.
+The more times word appears in tweets the bigger font size it has.
+As Twitter API has some limit for developers, you can find how much queries left at the bottom of the page footer.

 **PHP**: Composer, Yii Framework, PHPUnit.
 **JavaScript**: Bower, Jquery, wordcloud2.js plugin.